Samuel Cradock

 Samuel Cradock, B.D.
 (1621?–1706) was a nonconformist tutor, who was born about 1621.
 He was an elder brother of Zachary Cradock.

 Education

 Cradock entered Emmanuel College, Cambridge, as a pensioner (fee-paying student) from Rutland, and was elected fellow of Emmanuel in 1645.
 He was a noted tutor there, and had many pupils.
 On 10 October 1649 he was incorporated M.A. at Oxford.
 His public performance on taking his B.D. in 1651 at Cambridge was 'highly applauded', says Calamy.
 He resigned his fellowship in 1656 on accepting the college living of North Cadbury, Somersetshire.
-Here he devoted himself "most assiduously" to the work of the ministry, till he was ejected by the Uniformity Act of 1662.
+Here he devoted himself "most assiduously" to the work of the ministry, till he was ejected by the Act of Uniformity 1662.